bwu62/stat240-revamp/docs/03-data-vectors.md

 cat(
   # sort the characters
   sort(
-    # flattern list output to a big vector of characters
+    # flatten list output to a big vector of characters
     unlist(
       # split symbols into individual characters
       strsplit(